Click for Kopke’s website www.KopkePort.com

 PORTO KOPKE (Cop-key) – Kopke is the market leader for Colheita single year tawnies, exceeding 25% in volume of the Global Share in this high quality Port.
 Since 1638, when the German diplomat Cristiano Kopke founded the Douro wine shipping company, Kopke has become universally recognized as the first Port house in Port wine history.

-In 2011 Porto Kopke celebrates 373 years of continuous production of fine Porto with grapes from its famous Quinta São Luiz with its many gold-medal winning vintages.
+In 2013 Porto Kopke celebrated 375 years of continuous production of fine Porto with grapes from its famous Quinta São Luiz with its many gold-medal winning vintages.
 However, it wasn’t until 1675 that a shipment from the Douro to Holland was first called “Porto” and in 1678 that the Oporto customs office registered its first shipment of Porto to England.
 Today it maintains its own special character and independent cellars as the quality “standard bearer” of such other Sogevinus firms as Calem, Burmester, Barros, Hutcheson, Gilbert and Rocha.

 WINEWORTH, as an importer, offers a complete range of Colheitas (single year tawnies), for which it dominates USA sales with a significant market share.
-Wineworth ranked #1 in 2010 with about 45% of all USA Colheita Imports from Portugal, far above any competition, according to the Port Wine Institutes’ latest figures.
-We maintain a large inventory of Kopke and Rocha Colheitas dating back as far as the exciting 1937 , plus most of the current anniversary years from up to 1941 to 2001 for celebrating decades of 10 to 70 years in 2011(except 1971).
+Wineworth ranks #1 with about 45% of all USA Colheita Imports from Portugal, far above any competition, according to the Port Wine Institutes’ latest figures.
+We maintain a large inventory of Kopke and Rocha Colheitas dating back as far as the exciting 1937 , plus most of the current anniversary years from up to 1941 to 2004 for celebrating decades of 10 to 70 years in 2014(except 1994(sold out) and 1954).
 Lighter than vintage ports and with broader food affinities, we highly recommend tawny ports year ’round as an aperitif, as a preferred balance to spicy or picant foods, with desserts and even entree pairings.
 The tawnies keep well for long periods after opening, making them ideal for restaurants or leisurely home consumption.
-WINEWORTH also carries outstanding white ports, rosé port, fine ruby ports and vintage ports such as the much acclaimed 1985, 1987, 1994, 1997, 2000 and 2003, 2004, 2005 and 2007.
+WINEWORTH also carries outstanding white ports, rosé port, fine ruby ports and vintage ports such as the much acclaimed 1985, 1987, 1994, 1997, 2000 and 2003, 2004, 2005, 2007 and 2011.

-The Confraria do Vinho do Porto (Portugal’s Port Wine Society) has recognized both owners of Wineworth for long and significant service to the Port Wine Trade, knighting them as Cavaleiro in ceremonies at the Palacio da Bolsa in Oporto.
-They have given over 1000 educational seminars on Port Wine throughout the nation during the last 15 years.
-With two port Cavaleiros in the firm, Wineworth stands at the forefront of international recognition for its profound dedication to the promotion of Port Wine in the USA.
+The Confraria do Vinho do Porto (Portugal’s Port Wine Society) has recognized three key personnel of Wineworth for long and significant service to the Port Wine Trade, knighting them as Confrade and Cavaleiro in ceremonies at the Palacio da Bolsa in Oporto.
+They have given over 1000 educational seminars on Port Wine throughout the nation during the last two decades.
+With three recognized port enthusiasts in the firm, Wineworth stands at the forefront of international recognition for its profound dedication to the promotion of Port Wine in the USA.

 TAWNY PORTS – Aged in wood casks until they are completely mature, tawny ports are a golden color with multi-dimensional layers of aromas and flavors.
 The domination of ruby Vintage Ports in past years is now challenged by the advantages of the tawnies, especially for restaurants and retail consumers.
 Where vintage ports have immediate air shock upon opening the bottle wherein they were aged and have a shelf life of only a few hours to a week; tawny ports have had air working on them through the cask during all the years of aging, giving them a shelf life of a month or longer.
 Lighter and drier than vintage ports, the tawnies are immediately understandable and enjoyable to the novice and an ongoing pleasure to the experienced port drinker.